How to correct a completed pay run in Sage Paroll.

 - Select the checkbox to confirm you understand the impact of editing a pay run, then Confirm.

-- From the edit pay window, you can make any required changes.
+- From the edit pay window, select the employee you need to update and make any required changes.

-- To save your changes, select Save corrections.
+- Once you have made changes, select Save corrections.

 - Decide if you want the changes to show in the next pay run or not.
 Select the appropriate option.

-There may be times when you accidentally included the correction in the next pay period but do not want it to.
+There may be times when you have included the correction in the next pay period but do not want it to be there.

 For example, your employee, Alex, received their usual pay in month 1.